-8 What information must be made available to potential investors in connection with a private placing of securities?
+9 What information must be made available to potential investors in connection with a private placing of securities?

-In the case of a private placement of securities, a document must be delivered to each investor at or prior to the time of sale stating certain items prescribed by the FIEL and relevant Cabinet orders.
-In general, such items include the disclaimer that no SRS has been filed for the placement, and the applicable transfer restriction, conditions or restriction of the rights as required under the FIEL on the relevant securities, unless the total amount of the placement (including private placements made within one month before the existing placement) is less than ¥100 million or disclosure as to the securities placed has already been made.
+In the case of a private placement of securities, a document must be delivered to each investor at or prior to the time of sale stating certain items prescribed by the Financial Instruments and Exchange Act (FIEA) and relevant Cabinet orders.
+In general, such items include the disclaimer that no Securities Registration Statement has been filed for the placement, and the applicable transfer restriction, conditions or restriction of the rights as required under the FIEA on the relevant securities, unless the total amount of the placement (including private placements made within one month before the existing placement) is less than ¥100 million or disclosure as to the securities placed has already been made.
 This requirement is not applicable to a small number placement of shares.
-In respect of the professional investors limited placement, certain information about the securities as well as issuer information must be provided to the potential investors or publicly announced on or prior to the commencement of the placement as described in question 7.
-Securities firms that conduct a foreign securities secondary offering (described in question 7) must provide to the potential investors or publicly announce certain information about the securities and the issuer on or prior to the commencement of the placement subject to certain exceptions.
-Such securities firms are continuously required to provide or publicly announce certain information on request of their customers or on the occurrence of certain material facts subject to certain exceptions.
+In respect of the professional investors limited placement, certain information about the securities as well as issuer information must be publicly announced upon or prior to the commencement of the placement.
+Securities firms that conduct a non-Japanese securities secondary offering must provide to the potential investors or publicly announce certain information about the securities and the issuer upon or prior to the commencement of the placement subject to certain exceptions.
+Those securities firms are continuously required to provide or publicly announce certain information upon their customers' request or the occurrence of certain material facts subject to certain exceptions.

-There is no other specific requirement under the FIEL on the information to be provided to potential investors in connection with a private placement.
+There is no other specific requirement under the FIEA on the information to be provided to potential investors in connection with a private placement.